Constitution & By-Laws of

 the exception of the president, who shall serve a one-year term.
 Members of the

-serve the role of the president for longer than one term.
+serve the role of the president for more than two terms.
 In the event the president-elect

 is a current member of the board of directors, their previous term will end and their role